lauslim12/attendance/README.md

 Secure API with OTP and Basic Authorization.
 Implemented as a full-stack application in a unique use-case: attendance system.

+You may also call this project as 'Attendance as a Service' (AAAS).

 ## About

 This research will focus on creating a highly-secure API that conforms to OWASP Security Best Practices.
 This research is divided into two subprojects: